Automation statuses explained

 Paused

 You paused this automation.
-Click Resume on the automation card when you are ready to sync again.
+Click Resume on the automation's page when you are ready to sync again.
 The next sync picks up all changes made while paused.

 Quota reached and unsubscribed